liferay/liferay-frontend-projects/maintenance/projects/js-toolkit/docs/README.md

-This wiki holds the documentation for the Liferay JS Toolkit.
+# Liferay JS Toolkit (v2.x)

 > 👀 Unless otherwise stated, all tools work for **ANY** version of Liferay starting from 7.0.

 > 👀 Please note that currently, there are two version lines for the JS Toolkit known as `1.x` and `2.x`.
 > The former one (`1.x`) is discouraged, as it has some drawbacks in its design that prevents it from fulfilling all developer needs, so we encourage you to switch to `2.x` as soon as possible to avoid problems.
-Follow [this link](https://github.com/liferay/liferay-js-toolkit/wiki/Migrating-bundler-from-1.x-to-2.x) to get more information on how to perform that task.
+Follow [this link](./Migrating-bundler-from-1.x-to-2.x.md) to get more information on how to perform that task.

 You can file any bug related to this project in the [issues page](https://github.com/liferay/liferay-js-toolkit/issues).